odinuv/web/en/apv/walkthrough/css/index.md

 ### Unit system
 There are many CSS units to set sizes of different elements, most used ones are *px*, *em*, *rem*, *pt* and *%*.
 Basic division of CSS units is between absolute (*mm*, *cm*, *in*, *pt*) and relative units (*%*, *em*, *rem*, *vw*, *vh*, *vmin*, *vmax*, *ex*, *ch*).
-Calculation of element's size given  with relative unit is based on size of parent or some or some other characteristics.
+Calculation of element's size given by a relative unit is based on size or some other characteristics of its parent.
 Absolute unit renders same size of element on any device.
+Pixel unit *px* is somewhere between because size of a pixel can vary with screen resolution or pixel density.

 Some useful relative unit explanation: